Mont Ventoux (Cycling From Bedoin)

 You will climb steadily for 6km with sensational views over the moonrock landscape and Provence below.

-Tom Simpson Memorial to the Top 20-21.5 km
+Tom Simpson Memorial To The Top 20-21.5 Km

 Keep riding and a kilometre or so before the summit you will reach the Tom Simpson memorial.
 Simpson famously died on the 1967 Tour de France as he succumbed to the deadly mixture of amphetamines, alcohol and exhaustion.
 Cyclists will often leave a water bottle or something small at his memorial.
-From here, it's only another 1,500m or so but unless you're incredibly lucky, you will still be battling the winds before you eventually summit Ventoux, beneath the famous weather station.

 If you're going to join us on a cycling holiday, make sure it's up Ventoux.

-Other Climbs up Mont Ventoux
+Other Climbs Up Mont Ventoux

 Read about our cycling guide for the route up Mont Ventoux from Sault.

-Leanr more about our cycling guide for the route up Mont Ventoux from Malaucene.
+Learn more about our cycling guide for the route up Mont Ventoux from Malaucene.

 Check out our route from Avignon to Mont Ventoux here.